lamai6/random-quote-machine/README.md

 ## Explanation

-I have to create 5 applications in order to earn the Front End Development certification delivered by FreeCodeCamp.
+I have to create 5 projects in order to earn the Front End Development certification delivered by FreeCodeCamp.
 This repository is the first one : Random Quote Machine.
-You can [read the specifications](https://github.com/lamai6/random-quote-machine#specifications) the app must meet or [run it](https://github.com/lamai6/random-quote-machine#specifications).
+I used [my own React boilerplate](https://github.com/lamai6/react-app-starter) to start creating this application.
+You can [read the specifications](https://github.com/lamai6/random-quote-machine#specifications) the app must meet or [run it](https://github.com/lamai6/random-quote-machine#quick-start).

 ## Quick start